Deciding to give a baby or child up for adoption

 - What information will the adoptive parents have about you?

-- How much information will you have about the child as they grow up (such as important events in their life and health issues)?
+- How much information will you have about the child as they grow up (such as important events in their life and any health issues they develop)?

 - Will you contact each other?
 If so, how often?